noodldocs/noodldocs.github.io/nodes/javascript/function.md

 # Function

 This is the easiest way to add a bit of Javascript to your Noodl applications.
 You simply create a **Function** node and you can edit the source by opening the properties for the node and editing the **Script** property.
-Learn more about Javascript and Noodl in the [guide](/guides/javascript.md).

 ![](function-1.png ':class=img-size-l')